enyo/enyo.github.io/_posts/2014-11-24-stateless-html.md

 As stated before, none of this is really new.
 The main purpose of this post was to provide strict guidelines on how to build your web application in order to get the best result for the least effort:

 - Write stateless HTML
-- Build everything else with BrowserScript
+- Build everything else with JavaScript
 - Handle page loads transparently with AJAX by loading and parsing your HTML files